STATEMENT OF FAITH

 We believe the Bible in its entirety to be the inspired Word of God and the only infallible rule of faith and conduct (II Timothy 3:16,17).

-The following are doctrines particular to our understanding of scripture.
-We firmly believe these to be taught in scripture and should be understood and practiced by all Christians, but realize that they are not essential for salvation.
+2. The following are doctrines particular to our understanding of scripture.
+We firmly believe these to be taught in scripture and should be understood and practiced by all Christians, but realize that they are not essential for a life-giving relationship with God.

 We believe that the death and resurrection of Jesus Christ not only paid for our sins, but also obtained healing for our bodies and mental peace for our souls (Isaiah 53:3-5).